Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Consistent Variance Estimation

 \section{Consistent Variance Estimation}

-Theorem 1 and Theorem 2 of \cite{peng_rates_2022} establish the normality of generalized U-statistics under suitable dominance conditions for the variance of the H\'ajek projection.
-As the exact same condition will be central to the consistency of the jackknife variance estimators considered in this paper, we restate it by itself. \begin{asm}[Asymptotic H\'ajek Dominance Condition] \mbox{}\\* Consider a potentially incomplete generalized U-statistic $U_{n, s, N, \omega}$.
+Theorems 1 and 2 of~\cite{peng_rates_2022} establish normality of generalized U-statistics under suitable H\'ajek-projection variance dominance conditions.
+The same condition drives jackknife consistency here, so we state it separately.
+The delete-\(d\) jackknife results below are stated for triangular-array rows with integer kernel order \(s=s_n\geq2\) eventually; the rank-one case is not treated separately here because the higher-order Hoeffding remainder is absent. \begin{asm}[Asymptotic H\'ajek Dominance Condition] \mbox{}\\* Consider a potentially incomplete generalized U-statistic $U_{n, s, N, \omega}$ along rows with \(\zeta_{s,\omega}^{1}>0\) eventually.
 If

-we say $U_{n, s, N, \omega}$ satisfies the asymptotic H\'ajek dominance condition. \end{asm} As $n \rightarrow \infty$ and $s = s(n) \rightarrow \infty$, both the full-kernel and first-order projection variances vanish, this condition provides an analog of well-known degeneracy conditions in the classical U-statistic literature without relying on exact zeroes to occur.
-This condition ensures that the variance of the H\'ajek projection asymptotically dominates the variance of the complete generalized U-statistic. \begin{lemma}[Dominance of H\'ajek Projection Variance] \mbox{}\\* Let $\mathrm{U}_{n, s, \omega}\left(D_{[n]}\right)$ be a complete generalized U-statistic.
-Let the kernel variance terms $\zeta_{s}^{s}$ and $\zeta_{s, \omega}^{1}$ be defined as in Equations \ref{eq:var_terms1} and \ref{eq:var_terms2}.
-Assume that the following condition holds.

-Then, asymptotically, the H\'ajek projection term dominates the variance of the generalized U-statistic in the following sense.
+we say $U_{n, s, N, \omega}$ satisfies the asymptotic H\'ajek dominance condition. \end{asm} This condition places the statistic in a first-order variance regime.
+As $n \rightarrow \infty$ and $s = s(n) \rightarrow \infty$, both the full-kernel variance and the first-projection variance may vanish, but their relative scale must leave the first-order term asymptotically decisive.
+In that regime, deleting observations perturbs the statistic primarily through its linear H\'ajek term rather than through higher-order interactions. \begin{lemma}[Dominance of H\'ajek Projection Variance] \mbox{}\\* Let $\mathrm{U}_{n, s, \omega}\left(D_{[n]}\right)$ be a complete generalized U-statistic.
+Let the kernel variance terms $\zeta_{s}^{s}$ and $\zeta_{s, \omega}^{1}$ be defined as in \cref{eq:var_terms1,eq:var_terms2}.
+Then under \cref{asm:hajek_dominance}, the H\'ajek projection term asymptotically dominates the variance of the generalized U-statistic

 \end{lemma}